frconor-ebook/meditations/_posts/2025-04-28-our-lady-of-africa.md

 "There are the great saints of the desert, Paul, Anthony, Pachomius, the first founders of monastic life, which later spread through their example in both East and West.
 And among many others, we could also mention St. Frumentius, known by the name of Abba Salama, who was consecrated Bishop by St. Athanasius and became the first Apostle of Ethiopia.

-"During those first centuries of the Church in Africa, certain women also brought special witness to Christ: Saints Perpetua and Felicity, St. Monica and St. Thecla.
+"During those first centuries of the Church in Africa, certain women" also brought special "witness to Christ: Saints Perpetua and Felicity, St. Monica and St. Thecla.

 "These noble examples, as also the saintly African Popes, Victor I, Melchiades, and Gelasius I, belong to the common heritage of the Church, and the Christian writers of Africa remain today a basic source for deepening our knowledge of the history of salvation in the light of the Word of God."